 Clean Up Your Diet and Lifestyle!

-Don’t forget to change to all natural skincare while you’re at it.
+Don’t forget to change to all natural skincare while you’re at it (Beauty Counter is a great brand that is very clean!).
 Believe me, this one helps a lot.
 You may not even realize how many chemicals you’re putting on your body that affect your hormones.
 I HIGHLY recommend that you check out the EWG website where you can search your beauty products and see what they contain.
 I guarantee they’re FULL of toxins that are only making your skin worse.
 Start by cutting out these products one by one until you’re using safe natural alternatives.
-This will help balance hormones and give your liver a much needed break.
+This will help balance hormones and give your liver a much-needed break.

 Start taking DIM and Vitex

 You can also start eating one raw carrot a day to help eliminate excess estrogen in your body.
-It contains a special fiber that attaches itself to excess estrogen where it is then harmlessly eliminated from the body through your stool. it’s a super non-invasive way to help balance estrogen dominance.
+Carrots contain a special fiber that attaches itself to excess estrogen where it is then harmlessly eliminated from the body through your stool.
+It’s a super non-invasive way to help balance estrogen dominance.
 You can read more about this here.